sudosoph/docs/content/reference/proxy-contract.md

  * stdout is ignored.
  * a non-zero exit code will fail the message handling and any output to stderr will be reported as the reason.

-# Proxy disclosures

-* section.io currently does not support an authorized docker registry which results in the following:
+## Additional Considerations

-  * The proxy image must be publicly accessible to allow for development in the section.io Developer PoP.
+* The proxy image will be published in a publicly accessible docker repository.
+This repository allows your image to be downloaded to developers computers and production servers.